-Texas is one of the twelve states that provide statutory lien waiver forms, and it’s also only one of three states that require lien waivers be notarized.
-According to Texas Property Code §53.281(b) a lien waiver is effective only if it’s been signed by the claimant and notarized.
+Texas is one of the twelve states that provide statutory lien waiver forms, and it’s also only one of three states that require lien waivers to be notarized.
+According to Texas Property Code §53.281(b), a lien waiver is effective only if it’s been signed by the claimant and notarized.
 Failure to get a notary stamp on a Texas lien waiver is a quick and easy way to have it deemed invalid.

-An important aside regarding out of state contractors.
-An out of state notary is able to notarize a Texas lien waiver, but they are bound by the licensing jurisdiction.
+An important aside regarding out-of-state contractors.
+An out-of-state notary is able to notarize a Texas lien waiver, but they are bound by the licensing jurisdiction.
 This means that they can only notarize the waiver in the geographic region in which they are licensed.
-Out of state notaries will not be able to notarize a lien waiver in the state of Texas.
+Out-of-state notaries will not be able to notarize a lien waiver in the state of Texas.

 2. Requiring an unconditional waiver without pay

 Texas statute explicitly condemns this practice.
 When Texas overhauled the lien waiver statutes, legislators drafted the lien waivers to be as fair as possible to all parties involved.
 Texas Prop.
 Code §53.283.
 The section states that:

 “a person may not require a claimant to execute an unconditional waiver unless the claimant received payment in that amount in good and sufficient funds.”

 These lien waivers are binding documents and forcing a claimant to sign an unconditional waiver, can lead to problems.
 So much so that the Texas legislature requires similar language in the notice at the very top of the document in large type.
 This notice states that:

 “This document waives rights unconditionally and states that you have been paid for giving up these rights.
 It is prohibited for a person to require you to sign this document if you have not been paid the amount set forth below.
 If you have not been paid, use a conditional release form.”